TJ's Custom Gunworks

 I do a very special service and while there are many other gunsmiths out there, some good and some bad, I feel that my work is unique.

 My only true response to that question is, take apart one of the guns that I have re-worked, and do the same to one done by another gunsmith.
 I'm sure that when you inspect the internal parts you will clearly see where all my time & labor goes into.
-As you can read on my "TJ Info" web page, I have taken the time & the challenge to go beyond the "normal' gunsmithing techniques and have, by doing so, learned many "tricks" to make each action work better than those done by others.
+As you can read on my "TJ Info" web page, I have taken the time & the challenge to go beyond the "normal' gunsmithing techniques and have, by doing so, learned many "tricks" to make each action work better then those done by others.
 These "tricks" can ONLY be learned by years of trial & error experience, and experimentation on my own prototype guns.
+I have pioneered many ideas in the handgun field, some are acknowledged but most are not, as with so many inventors and innovators of our century and the last.

 A: My refinishing prices may INITIALLY appear higher then some of my competitors.

-This is because my plating prices also include metal preparation both BEFORE AND AFTER the actual plating.
 This is the ONLY way to fully assure that any unwanted porosity will be eliminated and thus not effect the function parts.

 My plating prices also include cleaning up and inspecting all related internal parts,